25 July 2019, Comments: 12

 Things That You Need to Know

 • You will be prompted to download the developer’s iOS app as soon as you plug in the drive.
-To share files with another iOS user, that person has to do the same.
-The app itself weighs between 40 and 160MB depending on the drive you choose.
+To share files with another iOS user, the other person also needs to download the app in order to share files with you.

 • The iOS apps provided by the manufacturers have exclusive access right to the drives’ content.
 They handle pretty much everything from media playback to Camera Roll backup and restore.